andaryjo/trias-client/README.md

 Currently, there aren't a lot of helpful resources on TRIAS.
 Most providers only publish a few implementation examples and refer to the documentation: [VDV 431-2 EKAP-Schnittstellenbeschreibung](https://www.vdv.de/ip-kom-oev.aspx)

 ## Usage

-This client aims to be a layer of abstraction for the TRIAS API, so that developers do not need to deal with the implementation of TRIAS themselves.
-It achieves this by only providing only a small subset of the capabilities of TRIAS and utilizing the [Friendly Public Transport Format](https://github.com/public-transport/friendly-public-transport-format).

-The TRIAS Client currently only supports two basic functionalities:
-- Searching for stops (either using a name or coordinates).
-- Fetching departures for a stop.

 To install it, use: